FedEx fleet electrification

 Our goal is that our PUD vehicles of the future will have zero tailpipe emissions and also help us improve how we deliver all kinds of packages, along all kinds of routes, dealing with all kinds of conditions in the 220 countries and territories where we operate.
 That’s why we’re including a diverse range of electric-powered vehicles from delivery vans to ePallets and ebikes—and exploring some other unique new options, too.
 Check out the innovative solutions we’re working toward below, and see how they could help reduce vehicle congestion in crowded urban areas, help us deliver more packages in less time, create a smaller carbon footprint—and play a specific role in how we deliver for you.

 All-electric vans like this one from BrightDrop, a new business from General Motors, will be the primary vehicles delivering packages in most communities.
-We’re planning to introduce 500 of them in California by January 2022.

 - Zero-tailpipe emissions

 - Over 600 cubic feet of cargo room allows for more package deliveries per trip